-Our simulations start with a distribution of small planetary embryos (also refereed here as planetary seeds) with masses randomly chosen between 0.005 and 0.015 Earth masses.
-So each simulation starts with a slightly different distribution of planetary seed masses.
-For this mass-regime pebble accretion typically dominates over planetesimal accretion \citep{johansenlambrechts17}.
-In all our simulations, the initial orbital inclination of planetary embryos/seeds are randomly and uniformly selected between 0 and 0.5 degrees.
-All planets' orbital eccentricities are set initially to $10^{-4}$.
-The initial argument of pericenter, longitude of the ascending node and mean anomaly of each seed are also randomly and uniformly selected between 0 and 360 degrees.
+Our simulations start with a distribution of small planetary embryos with masses randomly chosen between 0.005 and 0.015 Earth masses.
+Each simulation starts with a slightly different distribution of planetary seed masses.
+For this mass regime, pebble accretion typically dominates over planetesimal accretion \citep{johansenlambrechts17}.
+In all our simulations, the initial orbital inclination of planetary embryos is randomly selected between 0 and 0.5 degrees.
+The orbital eccentricities of all planets are set initially to $10^{-4}$.
+Other orbital angles were randomly selected between 0 and 360 degrees.

-The birth location of the first planetesimals is unconstrained by observation.
-Some models suggest that planetesimal formation is more likely to occur at first place outside the snowline \citep{drazkowskadullemond14,armitageetal16,drazkowskaalibert17,carreraetal17,drazkowskadullemond18}.
-Other models suggest planetesimal formation takes place just inward of the snowline \citep{idaguillot16} or even around 1~AU \citep{drazkowskaetal16}.
-In our simulations we test different distribution of seeds where they naturally account for planetesimal formation: only throughout the inner disk (inside the snowline), only throughout the outer disk (outside the snowline), and both inside and outside the snowline (throughout the disk).
-In our disk model the snowline moves inward as the disk evolves.
-At 0.5~Myr, it is around 3~AU but by 3~Myr is already around 0.7~AU.
-The details of our different initial distributions of protoplanetary embryos/seeds are presented in Table \ref{tab:model}.
-In simulations of Model I and II, planetary seeds are initially distributed past 0.7~AU.
-As at ${\rm t_{disk}=3~Myr}$ the snowline is at 0.7~AU, simulations with ${\rm t_{start}=3~Myr}$ correspond to scenarios where planetary seeds formed only outside the snowline.
+The birth location of the first planetesimals is unconstrained by observations.
+Some models suggest that planetesimal formation is likely to initiate just outside the snow line \citep{drazkowskadullemond14,armitageetal16,drazkowskaalibert17,carreraetal17,schoonenbergormel17,drazkowskadullemond18}.
+Other models suggest planetesimal formation takes place just inside the snow line \citep{idaguillot16} or even around 1~AU \citep{drazkowskaetal16}.
+In our simulations we test different distributions of seeds where they naturally account for planetesimal formation: only throughout the inner disk (inside the snow line), only throughout the outer disk (outside the snow line), and both inside and outside the snow line (throughout the disk).
+In our disk model the snow line moves inward as the disk evolves; at 0.5~Myr, it is around 3~AU but by 3~Myr is already around 0.7~AU.
+The details of our different initial distributions of protoplanetary embryos are presented in Table \ref{tab:model}.
+In simulations of Models I and II, planetary seeds are initially distributed past 0.7~AU.
+Because at ${\rm t_{disk}=3~Myr}$ the snow line is at 0.7~AU, simulations with ${\rm t_{start}=3~Myr}$ correspond to scenarios where planetary seeds formed only outside the snow line.